 If you’re keen to know more about the theory of design (so you can really nail those graphics you’re creating), you might want to check out my eBook: Design It Right.
 It’s a short but jam-packed guide to the design process, typography, layout, and the elements and principles of design.

-Let us know in the comments below if you use either of these programs, what you’ve created using them, what limitations you’ve found with them and if you have any other software or app recommendations for your fellow biz owners!
+Let me know in the Makers Co community group if you use either of these programs, what you’ve created using them, what limitations you’ve found with them and if you have any other software or app recommendations for your fellow biz owners!

 If you're ready to take your business idea and make it a reality, it's time to become a member of The Makers Academy.